dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`INTERP_PNTS_LIST` instead.

    INTERP_PNTS_LIST
-     Specify the values of the INTERP_PNTS column in the MET .stat file to use; corresponds to the interpolation in the MET .stat files.
+     Specify the values of the INTERP_PNTS column in the MET .stat file to use;
+     corresponds to the interpolation in the MET .stat files.

+     Groups of values can be looped over by setting INTERP_PNTS_LIST<n> and adding INTERP_PNTS_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis